PrasutiAI/VidyaX-Admission/replit.md

 # Student Admission Management Service

-**Current Version: 2.5.0** (December 2025)
+**Current Version: 2.6.0** (December 2025)

 ## Overview

 This project is a full-stack TypeScript application designed to manage the entire student admission lifecycle, from initial inquiry to final enrollment.
 It features a React frontend and an Express.js backend, providing an administrative dashboard for managing admission cycles, student applications, seat configurations, and document tracking.
-A key aspect of the system is its "AI-first" approach, incorporating intelligent features such as AI-powered recommendations, eligibility scoring, predictive analytics for admission outcomes, smart waitlist prioritization, anomaly detection, trend forecasting, and capacity planning to assist in decision-making and streamline the admission process.
-The system aims to enhance efficiency and provide data-driven insights for admission management.
+A key aspect of the system is its "AI-first" approach, incorporating intelligent features such as AI-powered recommendations, eligibility scoring, predictive analytics for admission outcomes, smart waitlist prioritization, anomaly detection, trend forecasting, natural language search, sentiment analysis, and smart scheduling to assist in decision-making and streamline the admission process.

 ## Version History